This article details recommendations for optimizing your use of Alibaba Cloud Table Store.

-Each purchase terminal corresponds to a DeviceID, which is globally unique.
+Each point-of-sale device corresponds to a DeviceID, which is globally unique.

-For each purchase generated by a purchase terminal, one OrderNumber is recorded.
-An OrderNumber generated by a purchase terminal is unique to the terminal, but is not globally unique.
+For each purchase generated by a point-of-sale device, one OrderNumber is recorded.
+An OrderNumber generated by a device is unique to the device, but is not globally unique.

-For example, different purchase terminals may generate two separate purchase records using the same OrderNumber.
-Each OrderNumber generated by the same purchase terminal has a different time stamp.
-New purchase records will have larger sequential OrderNumbers than the previous purchase records.
-Every purchase record will be written into the table in real time.
+For example, different point-of-sale devices may generate two separate purchase records using the same OrderNumber.
+Each OrderNumber generated by the same point-of-sale device has a different time stamp.
+New purchase records have larger sequential OrderNumbers than the previous purchase records.
+Every purchase record is written into the table in real time.

-To optimize the use of Table Store, CardID or DeviceID are recommended as the table’s Primary Key:
+To optimize the use of Table Store, CardID or DeviceID are recommended as the table’s partition key:

-Using CardID is strongly recommended as, generally, the number of purchase records for each card, each day, is similar, thereby the access pressure for each Partition Key will be balanced.
-This allows for a good utilization of the reserved read/write throughput.
+Using CardID is strongly recommended as, generally, the number of purchase records for each card, each day, is similar, thereby the access pressure for each partition is balanced.
+This allows for an efficient utilization of the reserved read/write throughput.

-Using DeviceID is recommended as, even though the number of purchase records for each seller per day varies, the number of purchase records generated by each purchase terminal per day can be estimated.
-This estimation is calculated based on a cashier’s operating speed, which determines the number of purchase records that can be generated by their purchase terminal per day.
-Therefore, DeviceID is suitable as the table’s Partition Key to ensure a balanced distribution of access pressure.
+Using DeviceID is recommended as, even though the number of purchase records for each seller per day varies, the number of purchase records generated by each purchase device per day can be estimated.
+This estimation is calculated based on a cashier’s order processing speed, which determines the number of purchase records that can be generated by their purchase device per day.
+Therefore, DeviceID is suitable as the table’s partition key to guarantee a balanced distribution of access pressure.

-The SellerID and OrderNumber are not recommended.
-The SellerID is not recommended as it indicates the limited number of sellers available, and therefore, does not help to balance access pressure for each Partition Key in scenarios in which a small number of sellers generate the majority of purchase records.
+Using the SellerID and OrderNumber are not recommended.
+The SellerID is not recommended because it indicates the limited number of sellers available, and therefore, does not help to balance access pressure for each partition in scenarios in which a small number of sellers generate the majority of purchase records.
 The OrderNumber is not recommended due to the sequential increase of purchase orders generated at the same time, resulting in grouped orders in the same time period.
 This restricts the effectiveness of the read/write throughput.

-Note: If OrderNumber must be the Partition Key, you can hash it and use the hash value as the OrderNumber prefixes.
-This will ensure an even distribution of the data and access distribution pressure.
+Note: If OrderNumber must be the partition key, you can hash it and use the resulting hash value as the OrderNumber prefixes.
+This process will allow for even distribution of the data and reduce distribution pressure.

-For optimized Table Store use, it is recommended that the data volume of a single partition does not exceed 1 GB.
-If the total data volume for all rows in a single table partition exceeds 1 GB, you can splice multiple original Primary Key columns into a Partition Key when designing the table.
+For optimized Table Store use, we recommend that the data volume of a single partition key value does not exceed 10 GB.
+If the total data volume for all rows in a single table partition key value exceeds 10 GB, you can splice multiple original primary key columns into a partition key when designing the table.

-As in the preceding student card purchase record example, assume the Primary Key columns are [DeviceID, SellerID, CardID, OrderNumber].
-DeviceID is the Partition Key for this table and the total data volume from all rows of a single DeviceID may exceed 1 GB.
-In this case, splice DeviceID, SellerID, and CardID as the table’s first Primary Key column (Partition Key).
+As in the preceding student card purchase record example, assume the primary key columns are [DeviceID, SellerID, CardID, OrderNumber].
+DeviceID is the partition key for this table and the total data volume from all rows of a single DeviceID may exceed 10 GB.
+In this case, splice DeviceID, SellerID, and CardID as the table’s first primary key column (partition key).

-In the original table, the two rows for DeviceID = 54 belong to two purchase records in the same Partition Key 54.
-In the new table, these two purchase records have different Partition Keys.
-By splicing multiple Primary Key columns to form a Partition Key, you can reduce the total data volume for each Partition Key in the table.
+In the original table, the two rows for DeviceID = 54 belong to two purchase records in the same partition key value of 54.
+In the newly created table, these two purchase records have different partition key values.
+By splicing multiple primary key columns to form a partition key, you can reduce the total data volume for each partition key value in the table.

-However, splicing the Primary Key columns to form a table poses some drawbacks.
-DeviceID is an integer-type Primary Key column.
+Splicing the primary key columns to form a table presents some disadvantages.
+DeviceID is an integer-type primary key column.
 In the original table, the purchase records of DeviceID = 54 are listed before those of DeviceID = 167.
-After splicing the first three Primary Key columns into a string-type Primary Key column, the purchase records of DeviceID = 54 will be listed after those of DeviceID = 167.
+After splicing the first three primary key columns into a string-type primary key column, the purchase records of DeviceID = 54 are listed after those of DeviceID = 167.
 If the application needs to read all purchase records from the DeviceID range [15, 100), the preceding table is not optimal.

-In response to this situation, you can add 0s in front of the DeviceIDs.
-The number of 0s to add is determined by the maximum number of digits for DeviceIDs.
-If the DeviceID range is [0, 999999], you can add 0s so that all DeviceIDs have 6 digits, and then splice.
-The resulting table will be as follows:
+To address this situation, you can add zeros in front of the DeviceIDs.
+The number of zeros to add is determined by the maximum number of digits for DeviceIDs.
+If the DeviceID range is [0, 999999], you can add zeros so that all DeviceIDs have 6 digits, and then splice.
+The resulting table is as follows:

-However, even after padding 0s in front of the IDs, the table is still not fully optimal.
+However, even after padding zeros in front of the IDs, the table is still not fully optimized.
 This is because of the two rows with DeviceID = 54; the row with SellerID = ‘a1001’ is listed after SellerID = ‘a100’.
 This discrepancy is caused by

-:, which influences the lexicographic order, meaning ‘000054:a1001’ is lexicographically less than ‘000054:a100:’, but ‘a1001’ is greater than ‘a100’.
+: as the connector, which influences the lexicographic order, meaning ‘000054:a1001’ is lexicographically less than ‘000054:a100:’, but ‘a1001’ is greater than ‘a100’.
 To resolve this issue, choose a character that is less than the ASCII code of all other available characters.
 In this table, the SellerID value uses uppercase and lowercase letters and digits.
-It is recommended that
+We recommend

-, is the connector, because the ASCII code for
+, as the connector, because the ASCII code for

 , is less than the ASCII code of all characters available for the SellerID.